toyota-m2k/wpf-little-toolkit/README.md

 ## CircleProgressView

   "Progress Ring" with a percent label, customizable from xaml.
+  This implementation comes from [toyota-m2k/CircularProgressBar](https://github.com/toyota-m2k/CircularProgressBar).
+  The implementaton for iOS is in it, and for Android is in [toyota-m2k/android-viewex](https://github.com/toyota-m2k/android-viewex).

 ## PathView

   The view drawing "SVG path" on it, similar to PathIcon in UWP.